-As COVID-19 continues its global impact, cruise lines are busy rolling out detailed health and safety protocols and preparing to safely resume service as COVID-19 vaccines are rolled out.
-If you’re yearning to visit tropical islands or explore bucket-list-worthy destinations, you might be wondering when it will be safe to cruise again…and what cruising in a Post-COVID world will look like.
+After a year of canceled travel plans, there is finally some good news on the horizon.
+Cruise lines are preparing to safely resume service as COVID-19 vaccines are rolled out.
+If you’re yearning to visit tropical islands or explore bucket-list-worthy destinations, you might be wondering when and where you can cruise again…and what cruising in a Post-COVID world will look like.

-During an unprecedented pause of passenger operations, cruise lines have not been idle.
-They’ve been working with leading outside experts in health and science to develop measures to further strengthen public health protocols and mitigate the risk of COVID-19 for passengers, crews, and destinations.
+During an unprecedented pause of passenger operations, cruise lines have been working with teams of top medical and scientific experts to develop measures to mitigate the risk of COVID-19 for passengers, crews, and communities they visit.
 Following this reset, both passengers and crew will enjoy an even healthier cruise experience.

-Cruising During COVID-19 – How Will It Be?
+A Return to Cruising – How Will It Be